What are the fees and charges for courses in 2018?

-Brite Institute levies fees and charges in accordance with the Department of Education and Early Childhood Development's fees and charges guidelines.
+Brite Institute levies fees and charges in accordance with the Victorian Department of Education and Training's fees and charges guidelines.
 Please refer to http://www.education.vic.gov.au/victorianskillsgateway/students/pages/fees-funding-and-financial-support.aspx for further details.
 Fees and charges are also applied in a manner that upholds the principles of access and equity.

 What are the eligibility requirements for a government subsidised training place?